laravel-china/laravel-docs/dusk.md

         // static::startChromeDriver();
     }

-另外，如果你是在非 9515 端口运行 ChromeDriver ，你需要在 `tests/DuskTestCase.php` 修改 `driver` 方法：
+In addition, if you start ChromeDriver on a port other than 9515, you should modify the `driver` method of the same class:

     /**
-     * 创建 RemoteWebDriver 实例。
+     * Create the RemoteWebDriver instance.
      *
      * @return \Facebook\WebDriver\Remote\RemoteWebDriver
      */